chauhans99/webppl/README.md

   * Assign `var answer` in all 6 .wppl files (expert_derived_complete_data.wppl, expert_derived_incomplete_data.wppl, expert_derived_subset_data.wppl, data_derived_complete_data.wppl, data_derived_incomplete_data.wppl, data_derived_subset_data.wppl)to the 3rd list.
 * Run the Bayesian models with by running something like `webppl expert_derived_complete_data.wppl` in the terminal
 * Look at the results logged in the terminal.
-  * The list contains 20 integers.
+   * in expert-derived models: The logged list contains 20 integers.
 Each integer corresponds to one of the test data points used to evaluate the model.
 1 means that the model correctly predicted if the subject had diabetes, while 0 means that the model was incorrect.
+The accuracy of the model on the test data points is printed below the list.
-  * The accuracy of the model on the test data points is printed below the list.
+   * in data-derived models: the link parameters that the model returns after learning from the data is logged.
+Underneath, it prints out if the model returns 1 or 0 for each data point.
+Finally, the accuracy of the model on the test data points is printed at the bottom.